Code-the-Dream-School/node-v3/lessons/08JWTBasics.md

 ## Summary:

--Store passwords securely using hashes.
+ - Store passwords securely using hashes.
--Use JWTs for authentication, but prefer HTTP-only cookies for better security.
+ - Use JWTs for authentication, but prefer HTTP-only cookies for better security.
--Protect routes with middleware and handle errors with clear, structured responses.
+ - Protect routes with middleware and handle errors with clear, structured responses.
--Authentication with JWT Tokens
+ - Authentication with JWT Tokens
--Security Testing
+ - Security Testing

 ## Refresh
 Client-server architecture involves:

-Client: Requests and displays data through a web browser or app.
-(For User, User facing)
+**Client:** Requests and displays data through a web browser or app.
+(For User, User facing)</br>
-Server: Hosts the application, processes requests, and returns data.
+**Server:** Hosts the application, processes requests, and returns data.

 They communicate over the internet using HTTP/HTTPS, enabling dynamic web interactions.